rituraj-sys/rituraj-sys/README.md

 ## 🎯 Projects
 1. **Fine-Tuning for Sentiment Analysis**
    - Used **HuggingFace API** and **GPT2** to fine-tune on tweet sentiment extraction dataset.
-   - Pushed the model to HuggingFace from where any user can use the model (https://huggingface.co/riturajpandey739/gpt2-sentiment-analysis-tweets).
+   - Pushed the model to HuggingFace from where any user can use the model (https://huggingface.co/riturajpandey739/gpt2-sentiment-analysis-tweets)

 2. **Text2Image Generator**
    - Integrated Stable Diffusion for producing high-quality images from textual prompts.
    - Designed a pipeline for seamless integration of text input, image generation, and result visualization (https://scriptart.onrender.com)

-3. **Customer Segmentation for Bank Credit Card Holders**
-   - Clustered customers using **K-Means** and analyzed profiles for marketing strategies.
-   - Delivered actionable insights for targeted campaigns.

-4. **Loan Status Prediction Model**
-   - Built a **Random Forest Classifier** to predict loan approvals based on customer data.
+3. **Diabetes Prediction**
+   - Developed an end-to-end predictive model for assessing an individual's risk of developing diabetes.
+   - Evaluated multiple machine learning models and selected Random Forest for its superior performance.
+   - Conducted hyperparameter tuning to optimize accuracy and reliability

+4. **WhatsApp Chatbot for Appointment Scheduling**
+   - Designed and implemented a WhatsApp chatbot using Twilio API for efficient appointment management.
+   - Enabled functionalities for booking, rescheduling, and managing appointments with OTP-based authentication.
+   - Secured user data and appointment details using MongoDB

 ---

 ## 🌟 Achievements
-- **Certifications:** Machine Learning, Generative AI
-- **Open Source Contributions:** Contributed to chatbot frameworks like **Botpress**.
+- **Certifications:** Data Science & Machine Learning Program, British Airways Data Science Virtual Experience Program
-- **Hackathon Participation:** Solved real-world data challenges in competitive environments.
+- **Hackathon Participation:** Solved real-world data challenges in competitive environments (IT Day Rajasthan, 2023).

 ---